 Include the following sections to craft a job winning resume--student or not.

-Your student resume should begin with a headline.
+Your student resume should begin with a resume headline.
 This is where you introduce yourself to the hiring manager, adding your:

 This information should be highly visible so it's easy for anyone reading your resume to get in contact with you.